How to Reduce Fraud Without Friction and Protect Revenue

 For example, a small note on a checkout page that says, “We use advanced security to protect your payment information,” is reassuring, not alarming.
 Simple trust signals, like security badges or brief, clear explanations in your privacy policy, can also communicate safety without adding friction.
 This subtle transparency shows users you’re proactive about their security, which helps them feel more confident using your platform.

-Educate Your Customers About Fraud
+Simple Ways to Educate Your Customers About Security

 An informed customer is your best ally in the fight against fraud.
 When you take the time to educate users about potential threats, you empower them to protect themselves and foster a deeper sense of partnership.
 This approach builds customer trust by showing that you’re invested in their safety, not just in protecting your own bottom line.